PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-18 05:37:28
+Last updated: 2024-04-18 05:38:38
-Random Quote: Grey Wind ate two of his fingers, and he laughed about it.  -  Robb Stark on Greatjon Umber
+Random Quote: Be proud of your penis and your heritage.
+'Cause neither are going anywhere.
+You should work with what you've got. - Otis Milburn